A musical kid

 In 2007 the town of Warburton in the beautiful Yarra Valley was the next destination in the family's travels.
 When not caring for her daughter full time, Visnja became very involved in the local community and was choir teacher at the primary school for several enjoyable years.
 Warburton was under direct threat of bushfire during the Black Saturday crisis in 2009, which devastated towns nearby.
-This prompted the family to seriously re-evaluate their lives and reconsider their future.
+This prompted the family to re-evaluate their lives and future.

 In 2010 Visnja and her family moved to Adelaide to enjoy family connections and city living again.
 Visnja hooked up with her former agent Don Moir and performed in featured events solo and as part of the well respected nine piece vocal ensemble "Sonnet".

 Visnja and her family moved back to the Yarra Valley in April 2011.
 Having reconnected with Mark Holden during a charity event in Adelaide, she made several live appearances on his spots on ABC radio.